HigherOrderCO/Kind/DOCUMENTATION.md

   f(true)
 ```

-Compile-time logs are extremelly useful for development.
+Compile-time logs are extremely useful for development.
 We highly recommend
 you to use them as much as possible!

 Import